Thermal Analysis

 • L is a characteristic length of the solid

-The Fourier number is used to determine the relative importance of conduction within a solid over a given period of time.
+The Fourier number is used to determine the relative significance of conduction within a solid over a given period of time.
 It helps in understanding the behavior of temperature distribution within the solid during transient conduction.
-For example, a small Fourier number indicates that the conduction process is relatively fast compared to the rate of heat storage, and as a result, the temperature distribution within the solid changes rapidly with time.
-On the other hand, a large Fourier number suggests that the rate of heat storage within the solid is significant compared to the rate of heat conduction, leading to a slower change in the temperature distribution over time.
+For example, a small Fourier number indicates that the conduction process is relatively fast compared to the rate of heat storage, resulting in a rapidly changing temperature distribution.
+Conversely, a large Fourier number suggests that the rate of heat storage within the solid is significant compared to the rate of heat conduction, leading to a slower change in temperature distribution over time.

-Fourier's law is a fundamental principle governing heat conduction, expressing the relationship between the heat flux (the rate of heat transfer per unit area) and the temperature gradient (the rate of change of temperature with distance) in a material.
+Fourier’s law is a fundamental principle that governs heat conduction and expresses the relationship between heat flux (the rate of heat transfer per unit area) and the temperature gradient (the rate of change of temperature with distance) in a material.
 It is given by the equation:

 $$q = -k \nabla T$$